top of page

 Why Is My Teen Always Screaming At Me?

-When your teen starts screaming at you, genuine communication comes to a screeching halt.
+When your teenager is screaming at you, genuine communication comes to a screeching halt.
 You’re either defensive and just trying to ride it out, or you take a more offensive approach and start screaming back.
 In either situation, neither of you is connecting with the other.
 The verbal attack overrides all sense of personal connection.

-Once your teen has stormed out of the room and things calm back down, you might wonder: “How do I get my teenager to stop yelling?”
+Once your teen has stormed out of the room and things calm back down, you might wonder: “How do I get my screaming teen to stop yelling?”
 They lash out in anger so often that you just don’t know what to do.

 Teaching teens to communicate can be challenging.
 As the parent of a troubled teen, you’re probably aware that teenage emotional outbursts can spike quickly.